June Canedo de Souza

 Disciplines: Interdisciplinary Arts – performance

-Region: Brooklyn, NY
+Based in Brooklyn, NY

 Residencies: 2025

 While at MacDowell, she worked on a set of large-scale paintings and tested several prints.
-Working in Putnam Studio, moving between painting and printing, allowed for an atmosphere where accidents became a part of the process.
+Working in Putnam Studio, moving between painting and printing, "allowed for an atmosphere where accidents became a part of the process".
 There was an intuitive transfer of line and composition between works on paper and the canvas, which established a very physical and immediate quality to the work.

 Studios